 Hersheypark has a huge assortment of rides and attractions, including a world-class array of roller coasters.
 In fact, it is a coaster-crazy park with one of the world's largest collection of thrill machines.
 The park also offers a good selection of rides for younger kids as well as shows for the whole family.
 ZOOAMERICA, which is included with admission, features animals native to North America.
-The park also offers special events for Halloween and Christmas.
+After the regular season ends, Hersheypark opens for Halloween and Christmas events.

-Unlike many theme parks, Hersheypark doesn't identify its water park attractions as an onsite water park, but its impressive collection of water slides and other wet attractions, which is dubbed The Boardwalk, is larger than most theme park/water park hybrids and bigger even than some standalone water parks.
+Unlike many theme parks, Hersheypark doesn't identify its water park attractions as an onsite water park.
+But The Boardwalk has an impressive collection of water slides and other wet attractions and is larger than most theme park/water park hybrids (and bigger even than some standalone water parks).
 Admission to the water park attractions is included with admission to Hersheypark.